 You want real reasons to let a customer go.

 Here are 5 reasons why and when to “fire” a house cleaning customer

 1. The house is never picked up and ready for cleaning despite many warnings.
-IF, (that’s not a typo), IF, this was a part of your agreement with your customer, AND, you have had multiple conversations, you have every right to let this customer go.
+If this was a part of your agreement with your customer, AND, you have had multiple conversations, you have every right to let this customer go.
 After all, you’re losing money picking up when that time needs to be cleaning up.
 You can be more than fair and give a 30-day written notice.

 2. When the customer wants to add extra cleaning tasks but are not willing to pay extra.
 This will eat away at your profit each and every time.
 Again, there has to be a clear understanding of what you are being paid to do.
 Have a conversation or two about this.
 If they continue to leave little requests, but no extra money.
 Politely leave a 30-day written notice.

 To alleviate any misunderstandings, have a residential customer profile worksheet for every house.
 These sheets will spell out everything included for routine cleanings.
 And, if ever there is a request for additional services, you will have those prices written down.
 There is even space for writing square footage for carpet cleaning and hard surface floor care.